 - New Season, New Name: When the first edition of the story was published in 1842, it carried the title "The Mask of the Red Death".
 When the revised final edition was published in 1845, the title was changed to the now-familiar "The Masque of the Red Death", taking emphasis away from the cloaked figure and onto the masquerade ball itself, probably to let readers know Prospero and his friends are supposed to be the evil ones here.

 - No Face Under the Mask: When the revelers finally rip off the figure's mask, there's nothing underneath except the disease.

 - Oh, Crap!: The reaction of all the revelers when they learn that there is No Face Under the Mask of the figure, and that the Red Death is now in their midst.

 - Plaguemaster: Played With.
 The figure in the Red Death costume appears to just be a form the disease took on to spread itself into the abbey; it dissolves once it's done its job.

-- Tick Tock Terror: The seventh room is pitch black and lit only with crimson lighting It is actively feared by the guests and features a looming and ominous black clock.
-Its bong is so peculiar and intimidating that each time it chimes, the orchestra stops playing and the revelers stop dancing.
+- Tick Tock Terror: The seventh room features a looming and ominous black clock whose tone is so peculiar and intimidating that each time it chimes, everyone pauses and feels uncomfortable.
 When the clock strikes midnight, the Red Death arrives.
-It even stops ticking when the very last person alive succumbs to the disease, as if it was inextricably linked to the tragedy.
+It even stops ticking when the very last person succumbs to the disease, as if it was inextricably linked to the tragedy.

-- While Rome Burns: Prospero and his buddies try to party and have a good time while the Red Death savages the rest of the country.
+- While Rome Burns: Prospero and his buddies try to party and have a good time while the Red Death ravages the rest of the country.
 The narrative even makes clear that they feel proof against the disease; they just don't want to watch the peasants dying.

 - Your Costume Needs Work: The guests at the ball are all shocked by the tastelessness of someone dressing as a corpse who died of the disease they're all trying to ignore.
-Then someone rips the mask off and finds there's nothing underneath...
+Then someone rips the mask off and finds there's nothing under it...